lovasoa/whitebophir/README.md

 The `AUTH_SECRET_KEY` variable in [`configuration.js`](./server/configuration.js) should be filled with the secret key for the JWT.

+## Admin API

+WBO provides an administrative API for deleting boards.
+It can be used as following:  `https://myboard.com/admin/delete/<boardname>?secret={key}` where `key` is the secret set in environment variable `ADMIN_SECRET_KEY`.
+If it is not provided the API will not be available.

 ## Configuration

 When you start a WBO server, it loads its configuration from several environment variables.